crustio/crust-wiki/docs/validator.md

 - Effective Stake: The Effective Stake is **the amount of staking that actually generates incomes**, which is related to the stake limit of the validator that is guaranteed.
 An example will be provided later.
 - Guarantee fee: Guarantee fee is the ratio of the share to guarantors.
 The larger the value, the higher the guarantor’s revenue share.
 However, **A higher guarantee fee does not mean higher guarantee income**.
 The guarantee income of any guarantor needs to consider the effective stake and his own staking amount.

-> When a Validator or Candidator adjusts its own guarantee fee, the guarantee fee of the first Era after the adjustment will be set to 100% compulsively, which means that all the income of the node except for its own effective stake will be distributed to the guarantor.
-After an Era, the guarantee fee is restored to the value set by the Validator/Candidator.
+> When a Validator or Candidate adjusts its own guarantee fee, the guarantee fee of the first Era after the adjustment will be set to 100% compulsively, which means that all the income of the node except for its own effective stake will be distributed to the guarantor.
+After an Era, the guarantee fee is restored to the value set by the Validator/Candidate.

 > For example, if the validator obtains 900 CRU staking rewards and 100 CRU block generation reward in one era, and if his self-staking accounts for 90% of his total staking(The remaining 10% is contributed by guarantors).
 If the guarantee fee is 95%, then the guarantors finally obtains (900 + 100) * 10% * 95% = 95 CRUs income, and the remaining 905 CRUs belongs to the validator.